kent-map/kent/about.md

 - twitter: @HumLib_cccu

-Michelle Crowther is the Learning and Research Librarian for the School of Humanities at Canterbury Christ Church University.
+Michelle Crowther is the Learning and Research Librarian for the School of Humanities at Canterbury Christ Church University and co-lead on the project.
 When she's not teaching students how to search 19th century periodicals, marking hyptertext up and down, or chasing Dickens around a virtual map, she is doing a PhD in Victorian literature.

 ## Laura Allen